 How should anthropologists understand the Trump phenomenon?
 Do we just say that he “manipulated” people’s weaknesses?
 That he “let their racism come to the surface”?
 Is that it?
 Were all his 60 million supporters suffering from some kind of social anxiety?
 Were they sick?
-Clearly, Trump skillfully captured the fears and aspirations of 60 million American voters, especially those affected by neoliberal restructuring, the exit of industrial jobs and immigration.
-His support came from people with the most faith in the American dream—the white workers and lower middle classes (the latter whom Hugh Gusterson, in his presentation at the AAA roundtable, called the pharmacists, building contractors, and car dealers).
-These people had either lost their jobs and even homes, or they had seen their wages and household incomes decline.
-They had watched as local businesses closed, services decline and their cities and institutions “hollowed out” (cf. Murray, Putnam and Vance).
-Trump’s supporters were not jus the downwardly mobile or down-and-out.
+Clearly, Trump skillfully captured the fears and aspirations of 60 million US voters, especially those affected by neoliberal restructuring, the exit of industrial jobs, and immigration.
+His support came from people with the most faith in the American dream: white workers and lower middle classes (the latter whom Hugh Gusterson, in his presentation at the AAA roundtable, called the pharmacists, building contractors, and car dealers).
+These people had either lost their jobs and even homes or had seen their wages and household incomes decline.
+They had watched as local businesses closed, services declined, and their cities and institutions “hollowed out” (Murray 2012; Putnam 2015; Vance 2016).
+Trump’s supporters were not just the downwardly mobile or down-and-out.
 They were also those in fear of this downward mobility, those with what Barbara Ehrenreich called “fear of falling.”
-Hillary’s Clinton’s voters were quite different, dwelling on the coasts or in urban areas, they were cosmopolitan, progressive elites; or they were various minorities who sought the kind of “recognition” that would help them step into the American dream of upward mobility; their fear was not so much that of losing a piece of the dream but trying to obtain it in the first place.
+Hillary Clinton’s voters were quite different, dwelling on the coasts or in urban areas; they were cosmopolitan, progressive elites.
+Or they were various minorities who sought the kind of “recognition” that would help them step into the American dream of upward mobility; their fear was not so much that of losing a piece of the dream but trying to obtain it in the first place.

-Trump’s core issues were loss of American jobs, elite arrogance in Washington, American decline, the costs of Obamacare, immigration and security against terrorism.
+Trump’s core issues were loss of American jobs, elite arrogance in Washington, US decline, the costs of Obamacare, immigration, and security against terrorism.
 Hillary focused on Trump’s character, as a man not fit to be president.
 But she also played identity politics.
 If you are a member of disenfranchised social group X, she declared, then you have to vote for me, the first female president.
 Trump turned identity on its head, focusing on a range of threatening Others—in the cities, in Washington, coming from abroad.
 Seeing the immigrant as a threat is not simple racism.
-As Larissa MacFarquhar wrote in a New Yorker , one of whom was a third generation Muslim auto dealer, another a university history professor, immigration does change things for the natives, both economically and culturally.
+As Larissa MacFarquhar (2016) wrote in a New Yorker profile of Trump supporters in West Virginia—one of whom was a third-generation Muslim auto dealer, another a university history professor—immigration does change things for the natives, both economically and culturally.
 Immigrants will work harder and for lower wages; they have to.
 And immigrants bring with them cultural practices that require natives’ adjustment, especially those natives not fortunate enough to be living in elite enclaves, having elite jobs, or wealthy enough to send their kids to private schools or have Latina nannies.
-It is these kinds of anxieties and adjustments of the native working classes that Hillary ignored or denigrated as racism, and that Trump tapped into during his enthusiastic campaign events.
+It is these kinds of anxieties and adjustments of the native working classes that Hillary ignored or denigrated as racism and that Trump tapped into during his enthusiastic campaign events.